sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy_executors.md

   relabel_configs: *executor_relabel_config
 ```

+**Step 3:** Restart Prometheus.

-Then, restart your Prometheus instance.
-If you currently have any executors or docker registry mirrors running, you should start seeing metrics on the _Executors_ dashboard in Grafana.
-Alternatively, you can check if the executors can be scraped, by port-forwarding the Prometheus UI to your local machine and checkin in the UI.
+If you currently have any executors or Docker registry mirrors running, you should start seeing metrics on the _Executors_ dashboard in Grafana.
+Alternatively, you can check if the executors can be scraped, by [port-forwarding the Prometheus UI to your local machine and checkin in the UI](./observability/metrics.md#accessing-prometheus-directly).